US Diploma Delivered in Vietnam

 Earth Science

-Earth Science - Students debate the ways in which human impacts affect the Earth's climate, and they view Earth as a body within the solar system and universe.
+In Earth Science, students discover the theories about how Earth first formed.
+They explore Earth’s history and the different geologic processes that continually take effect and help to shape the planet.
+Students debate the ways in which human impacts affect the Earth's climate, and they view Earth as a body within the solar system and universe.
+They also review Earth's renewable and finite resources.
+The course concludes with a virtual tour of Earth's atmosphere and oceans.

 Anatomy and Physiology